 Although information about a name or address has been replaced by a code, such as AB123, it is still a personal data if the code can be traced back to the original personal data.
 This is the case as long as someone can make the information readable and identify the person involved.
 This is often called pseudonymised information, and such information remains subject to data protection rules.
 On the other hand, information made anonymous so that no natural person can be identified from the data or in combination with other information is no longer protected by the data protection rules.

 Personal information (non-sensitive personal information)

 Personal information includes all information that is not classified as special categories of information (sensitive personal information).
 This can be, for example, identification information such as name, address, age and education.
 This also applies to financial matters such as taxes and debts.
-Information in the form of photo, fingerprints, family relationships, housing, car, exam, job applications, CV, date and position of employment, work area and work telephone - are also personal information.
+Information in the form of photo, sick days, family relationships, housing, car, exam, job applications, CV, date and position of employment, work area and work telephone - are also personal information.

 Special categories of personal data (sensitive personal data)

 Sensitive personal data is explicitly mentioned in the Data Protection Regulation, and the possibility to process such data is narrower than in the case of ordinary personal data.
 Sensitive information is information on:

 - Race and ethnic origin

 - Political beliefs

 - Biometric data for unique identification (e.g. fingerprints)

 Only the information mentioned above is sensitive personal information.